 SDfile is a member of a family collectively known as "CTfile formats."
 The initials "CT" stand for connection table, which can also be referred to as a "Ctab".
 A Ctab is a form of molecular representation based on the edge list graph representation.
 The molecular graph encoded by a Ctab is composed of a header, a block of atom properties, and a block of edge properties.
 One or more Ctabs can be found within every member of the CTfile family.

 An SDfile is a list of records typically composed of one Structure and a list of zero or more Data Items.
 A Structure is encoded in either of the two Ctab Molfile formats, V2000 or V3000.
 Future articles will explore Molfiles in depth.
-Each Data Item is itself composed of a Data Header, one or more Data lines, and a blank terminating line, in that order.
+Each Data Item is itself composed of a Data Header, zero or more Data lines, and a blank terminating line, in that order.